fjebaker/nkt/README.md

  - init        (Re)Initialize the home directory structure.
  - list        List collections and other information in various ways.
  - log         Quickly log something to a journal from the command line
+ - migrate     Migrate differing versions of nkt's topology
  - new         Create a new tag or collection.
- - migrate     Migrate differing versions of nkt's topology
+ - peek        Peek at a stack
+ - pop         Pop from a stack
+ - push        Push onto a stack
  - read        Read notes, task details, and journals.
  - remove      Remove items, tags, or entire collections themselves.
  - rename      Move or rename a note, directory, journal, or tasklist.
+ - select      Select an item or collection.
+ - tag         Tag an item or collection.
  - task        Add a task to a specified task list.
- - select      Select an item or collection.
  - set         Modify attributes of entries, notes, chains, or tasks.
  - sync        Sync root directory to remote git repository
  - completion  Shell completion helper